Bionicle: Mask of Light: Plot

-The film takes place on a tropical island in the Bionicle universe.
-According to legend, the Great Spirit Mata Nui created the island's masked Matoran inhabitants.
+On a tropical island, Mata Nui, in the Bionicle universe, the Great Spirit Mata Nui created the island's masked Matoran inhabitants.
 Mata Nui was sent into a coma by his envious spirit brother Makuta, who began a reign of terror over the island.
 His reign ended when six guardians, known as Toa, freed the island from his regime.
 The Matoran, alongside the Toa and Turaga leaders, live in Element-themed regions of the island.
-The events of the film take place during the latter half of the 2003 storyline.

-The film starts when two Matoran from the fire village of Ta-Koro called Jaller and Takua discover a Great Kanohi, a Toa mask imbued with Elemental power in a cave, and Takua is rescued from a lava wave by the Fire Toa Tahu.
+Two Matoran from the fire village of Ta-Koro, Jaller and Takua, discover a Great Kanohi, a Toa mask imbued with Elemental power, in a cave, and Takua is rescued from a lava wave by the Fire Toa Tahu.
 The two Matoran later participate in a multi-tribal game of Kohlii, the island's national sport; the match reveals developing tensions between Tahu and the Water Toa Gali.
-At the end of the match, the Mask is accidentally revealed and the Turaga recognize its powers.
-They announce that it heralds the arrival of a seventh Toa destined to defeat Makuta and awaken Mata Nui.
-Jaller and Takua are sent on a quest to find the Seventh Toa, guided by the Mask.
-In the meantime, Makuta sends three Rahkshi, beings born from pieces of his own essence, to retrieve the Mask.
-The Rahkshi invade Ta-Koro in search of the Mask, destroying the village.
-Tahu is poisoned during the assault, causing his behaviour to become increasingly erratic and worsening his already-strained relationship with Gali.
+At the end of the match, the Mask is accidentally revealed, and the Turaga recognizes its powers.
+They announce that it heralds the arrival of a seventh Toa, a Toa of Light, destined to defeat Makuta and awaken Mata Nui.
+Guided by the Mask, Jaller and Takua are sent to find the Seventh Toa, Jaller being believed to be the Seventh Toa's herald.

+Makuta senses the mask's presence and sends three Rahkshi, beings born from pieces of his own essence, to retrieve it.
+The Rahkshi subsequently invades and destroys Ta-Koro during their search.
+Tahu is poisoned during the assault, which makes his behavior increasingly erratic and further strains his relationship with Gali.